blobject/agave/README.md

 ## about

-*agave* is a fixed-width outline font, designed by *[type agaric](http://an.erki.net:88/~b/type)*, that is primarily aimed at freetype/X environments.
+*agave* is a fixed-width outline font, designed by *[type agaric](http://an.erki.net/~b/type)*, that is primarily aimed at freetype/X environments.

 Free to use, peruse, and diffuse.
-Everything (font files, glyph designs, glyph databases, and documentation) is released under the [MIT X license](http://an.erki.net:88/~b/agave/license).
+Everything (font files, glyph designs, glyph databases, and documentation) is released under the [MIT X license](http://an.erki.net/~b/agave/license).

-For more details, visit the [designer's page](http://an.erki.net:88/~b/agave/).
+For more details, visit the [designer's page](http://an.erki.net/~b/agave/).

+**notice:** an.erki.net, *type agaric's* website, is down at the moment.

 ## status (rev. 008)